 Each animal needs to be fed, often with a meat-based diet, which is incredibly resource intensive and environmentally damaging.
 Breeders are bringing into the world tens of millions more mouths to feed every year whilst millions are already sat waiting in shelters.
 Certain animals have such a small chance of adoption that they’d spend much of their life in a cage, never knowing what having a family is like.
 Only 1/10 dogs will find a permanent home.

 There are so many animals waiting in shelters, that there are often not even enough resources to feed them.
-Every year, about three million shelter animals are euthanized un the US.
+Every year, almost a million shelter animals are euthanized in the US.
 As many as 70% of cats in shelters are euthanized.
 Animal shelter stats show that 80% of these cats are healthy and treatable.

 By adopting you will be reducing the footprint and resources needed for pet food as a whole, by rescuing an animal that is already waiting for a home, rather than paying for a breeder to bring another hungry mouth that needs to be fed into the world.
 Moreover, you will be rescuing an animal that may otherwise be euthanized, never know what it’s like to have a family or die on the streets.